-This report briefly describes studies which have been undertaken to identify an appropriate sustainable energy strategy for proposed development at 33 Wicklow Street, Kings Cross, London.

-The design, as it stands at this point, has been described in the STROMA SAP calculation tool.
-This program assesses the dwelling design's compliance with the Building Regulations Approved Document Part L1A, which was updated in England/Wales on 1st April 2010.
-The related drawings are as provided by Studio V Architects.
-The development consists of a new 4 storey building, to provide 6x residential units (2x houses & 4x flats).
+This revised report briefly describes studies which have been undertaken to identify an appropriate sustainable energy strategy for proposed revised development at 23a Hampstead Hill Gardens, London, NW3.
+The design, as it stands at this point, has been described in the STROMA SAP2009 calculation tool.
+This program assesses the dwelling design's compliance with the Building Regulations Approved Document Part L1A, which were updated in England/Wales on 1st October 2010.
+The related drawings are as provided by 51% Studios Architecture.
+The development consists of 1x proposed detatched dwelling.

 The feasibility studies undertaken in this report have been structured in accordance with the Mayor of London's Energy Hierarchy (Be Lean, Be Clean, Be Green).
 The developer and design team are committed to delivering a development with low environmental impact.
 Issues of sustainability will be constantly monitored and optimized throughout the design and operation of the development.
-The carbon dioxide reduction target for this development is to make a 25% improvement on the current 2010 Building Regulations; ie for Energy Efficiency to achieve Level 4 of the Code for Sustainable Homes.
+The target is for the development to achieve a 25% improvement on the Target Emission Rate (TER), to reach Code for Sustainable Homes Level 4